monkeymademe/hatbox/README.md

 Basically it means a lot of your add-on boards that are called Hats will be the same size.

+Now Hat-Box is supporting the new add-on size known as PHats (coined by Pimoroni)

 ## Why do we need a box

 I own a Hat with a lcd on top.
 With all the movement in my toolbox the screen got damaged.
 That sucked, so I wanted to find something to protect my boards.
 I looked at Tool boxes, craft boxes, bags and pouches.
 Nothing seemed to fit the size of the Hats and actually keep them separate.